titouanjd/dsba-thesis/README.md

 ## Contact

-For further inquiries, feel free to reach out at [Titouan.Dupleich@studbocconi.it](mailto:Titouan.Dupleich@studbocconi.it).
+For further inquiries, reach out to [Titouan.Dupleich@studbocconi.it](mailto:Titouan.Dupleich@studbocconi.it).